-This compendium was designed to be a reference guide for human resource and supply chain practitioners in the field to assist them in designing their organisational hierarchies and planning for human resource initiatives across the healthcare supply chain.
+This collection was designed to be a reference guide to assist human resources and supply chain practitioners in the field in designing their organisational hierarchies and planning for human resource initiatives across the healthcare supply chain.

-Whilst the job description templates are provided as a point of reference for workforce development activities, they are best utilized with the associated PtD Professionalisation Approach, which contains details pertaining to whole of labour market considerations where these templates are used as a component in creating a tailored workforce development plan.
+Although the job description templates are provided as a point of reference for workforce development activities, they are best used with the Implementation Approach for Health Supply Chains.
+The Implementation Approach contains details pertaining to whole of labour market considerations, where these templates can be used as a component in creating a tailored workforce development plan.